USH Ambassador for Iowa

 Laurie McBride

-Laurie works as the DeafBlind Specialist (DBS) for the Helen Keller National Center in the state of Iowa.
+Laurie is the DeafBlind Employment Specialist (DBES) for the Helen Keller National Center (HKNC) in Iowa and Minnesota.
 Job development services provided include online job searching skills, support in online job applications, and job interviews, including solving transportation challenges and ensuring reasonable accommodations are provided by employers.
-Also, as a DBS, she can provide information and resources to family members, employers, and local vocational rehabilitation counselors.
+Also, as a DBES, she can provide information and resources to family members, employers, and local vocational rehabilitation counselors.

 Originally from Ontario, Canada, Laurie worked in Iowa as a graphic designer for almost 20 years.
-Since 2015, Laurie has worked as a contract trainer with the Helen Keller National Center for the National DeafBlind Equipment Distribution Program (or iCanConnect) providing consumers training in telecommunications equipment, while attending college and university to obtain her Bachelor’s degree in Human Service.
+Since 2015, Laurie has worked as a contract trainer with the Helen Keller National Center for the National DeafBlind Equipment Distribution Program (or iCanConnect), providing consumers training in telecommunications equipment while attending college and university to obtain her bachelor’s degree in human service.

-Laurie has learned to adapt to different workplace environments with her hearing loss, and now with combined hearing and vision loss.
-Her experience is a helpful tool in her DBS position which allows her to share examples of successful strategies and tasks that she has accomplished.
+Laurie has learned to adapt to different workplace environments with her hearing loss and now with combined hearing and vision loss due to Usher syndrome type 2C.
+Her experience is a helpful tool in her DBES position, which allows her to share examples of successful strategies and tasks that she has accomplished.
 Her personal experience as a DeafBlind person shows consumers and potential employers that people with vision and hearing loss can live AND WORK in their community.
-Self-advocacy has been an important tool in finding her own jobs and adapting her career path.
+Self-advocacy has been an essential tool in finding her job and adapting her career path.
 Using these personal assets to assist other DeafBlind consumers in finding and retaining employment will result in the right fit for both employee and employer.
+Laurie has been involved with the Midwest Transition Institute 2019-2023 as a Mentor and Mentor Coordinator, in 2020-present as a Self-Advocacy presenter, and in 2022- present as part of the National USH Career Mentor Pilot Program committee and Lead Mentor.
+She understands the importance of the Mentor curriculum needs to be explicitly created for DeafBlind individuals on a national level to be diverse and inclusive within the DeafBlind community.

 Contact Laurie at: ambassador.ia@usher-syndrome.org